hellokatechan/CourseCatalog/README.md

 ## Project Overview
-A webscraping project where I was asked to scrape all the courses from [Northeastern Course Catalog](http://catalog.northeastern.edu/).
-The goal of this project that is so that program managers query the dataframe and see which courses are required courses, electives courses, required elective courses, and others.
+A webscraping project where I extracted information from [Northeastern Course Catalog](http://catalog.northeastern.edu/).
+We are particular intereted in extracting all the Master's programs from the College of Professional Science.

-## Roadmap to Webscraping
+## Outcomes
+The dataframe will have the following columns:
+1) CRN (a number associate with the course)
+2) Name of the course
+3) Program namge
+4) H2/H3 tags